michaelneuder/optimistic-relay-documentation/towards-epbs.md

 that end up winning the auction, which results in a missed slot (because the proposer signed an invalid header).
 We account for this by requiring builders to post collateral to the relay which will be used to refund proposers if a slot is missed.
 See the [proposal](https://github.com/michaelneuder/opt-relay-docs/blob/main/proposal.md), [implementation](https://github.com/flashbots/mev-boost-relay/pull/285), and [community call](https://collective.flashbots.net/t/mev-boost-community-call-0-23-feb-2023/1348) for further details.
-Further, this proposal should lower the hardware and networking requirements of running a relay because now there is no need for large amounts of burst compute and bandwidth at the end of the slot because the block simulation is handled asynchronously in the next slot.
+This proposal should lower the hardware and networking requirements of running a relay because now there is no need for large amounts of burst compute and bandwidth due to the block simulation being handled asynchronously in the next slot.

 Beyond the practical benefits mentioned above, we also modified the relay duties and trust assumptions.
 Now, the relay is responsible for